-- 1. Member must have been enrolled in Photography for 5 (five) or more years OR member must be age 15 -19 and been enrolled in photography for at least two (2) years. - 2.
-Exhibit will consist of ten (10) 8 x 10 photos showing skill development in one of the following photography areas: Portraiture, Special Effects (not done with computer), Landscape, Photo Journalism, Black and White, Nature/Wildlife or Graphic Design (computer skills with photos).
+- 1. Member must have been enrolled in Photography for 5 (five) or more years OR member must be age 15-19 and been enrolled in photography for at least two (2) years. - 2.
+Exhibit will consist of ten (10) 8 x 10 photos showing skill development in one of the following photography areas: Portraiture, Special Effects (not done with computer), Landscape, Photojournalism, Black and White, Nature/Wildlife or Graphic Design (computer skills with photos).
 Photos may have been created over multiple project years. - 3.
-Photos may be color except if Black and White option is chosen. - 4.
+Photos may be color except if Black and White option is chosen and must be unmounted. - 4.
 An information sheet must accompany each photo giving brand and model of camera used to create the photo.
 The settings for focal length, aperture, mode and shutter speed must also be listed. - 5.
 A one-page summary should accompany the portfolio listing the goal for pursuing this area of photography and what skills were learned while doing so.
 Mentors should be acknowledged.
 Career exploration can also be described. - 6.
 Exhibit will be presented in a notebook designed for portfolio review with pages for required information from #4 and #5.

 County Only Classes - Photographs of standard size, displayed as an individual or group on an 11"x12.5" mount board.
+County only class entries are not eligible for state fair or champion awards.

-- 4809 Photo with special effects Special effects are done using in-camera and/or printing techniques.
+- Photo with special effects Special effects are done using in-camera and/or printing techniques.
 The original photo is mounted on one board, there may not be any additional photos.
 Examples include: zooming the lens during exposure, illusions, kaleidoscope, double exposure, etc. In addition, neon and solarization are considered special effects.
-(County Only) - 4810 Sequence of 3 to 6 photos not enlarged or larger than 4"x6" mounted on 11"x12.5" mount board.
+(County Only) - Sequence of 3 to 6 photos not enlarged or larger than 4"x6" mounted on 11"x12.5" mount board.
 Photos are to be taken in sequence to tell a story.
-(County Only) - 4811 Photo album: Color and/or black and white photos with captions mounted in photo album.
+(County Only) - Photo album: Color and/or black and white photos with captions mounted in photo album.
 Judging criteria will include photo technical quality, composition, technique, mounting neatness, clarity of caption, etc. (County Only)